-The EU General Data Protection Regulation (GDPR) came into effect on May 25, 2018 and will have a significant impact on how companies collect and process personal data.
+The EU General Data Protection Regulation (GDPR) came into effect on May 25, 2018 and has had a significant impact on how companies collect and process personal data.

-Sapling believes the new legal requirements will raise the bar for honoring employee data rights, and we expect that the GDPR will help companies support a greater and more transparent employee experience.
+Sapling believes the legal requirements of GDPR will raise the bar for honoring employee data rights and help companies support a greater and more transparent team member experience.

 In keeping with our commitment to our partners’ privacy and security, Sapling is committed to being compliant with the GDPR.

-We’ve provide the information below to help you learn more about Sapling’s position on the GDPR and how we will be supporting the GDPR compliance of our customers (note: the information presented below is not legal advice).
+We’ve provided the information below to help you learn more about Sapling’s position on the GDPR and how we support the GDPR compliance of our customers (note: the information presented below is not legal advice).

 Understanding the GDPR Framework